int-brain-lab/ibl-alignment-gui/docs/source/usage.rst

 Required and Optional Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each probe must define at least one of the following two datasets.
-The probe trajectory is read
+Each probe must have at least two paths to datasets defined.
+The ``picks`` directory containing the probe trajectory
-from the ``picks`` directory, falling back to the ``spike_sorting`` directory, and the alignment
-results are written to the ``output`` directory, falling back to either of them, so with neither
-given there is nowhere to read the trajectory from or write the results to.
+and the ``spike_sorting`` directory containing the spike sorting output.

 .. list-table::
    :header-rows: 1